 - (a) Applicability.
-The provisions of this section shall apply to all cases where the Director determines that an administrative coastal development permit is appropriate because the proposed development is minor in nature, including improvements to an existing structure; a single-family dwelling; an accessory dwelling unit; and development specifically authorized as a principal permitted use in the Pacifica Zoning Code not requiring a use permit, variance, subdivision map, planned development permit, or site development permit. - (b) Limitations.
+The provisions of this section shall apply to all cases where the Director determines that an administrative coastal development permit is appropriate because the proposed development is minor in nature, including improvements to an existing structure; a single-family dwelling; an accessory dwelling unit; junior accessory dwelling unit; and development specifically authorized as a principal permitted use in the Pacifica Zoning Code not requiring a use permit, variance, subdivision map, planned development permit, or site development permit. - (b) Limitations .
 The Director may not issue an administrative permit if the proposed development: - (1) Lies within the California Coastal Commission's continuing permit jurisdiction pursuant to the California Coastal Act, Section 30519, or is appealable to the Commission pursuant to the California Coastal Act, Section 30603.
-Except, however, the Director may issue an administrative permit for an accessory dwelling unit within the "coastal zone, appeal zone" subject to the provisions in subsection (m); or - (2) Involves a structure or similar integrated physical construction that lies partly within and partly outside the California Coastal Commission's Appeal Zone.
+Except, however, the Director may issue an administrative permit for an accessory dwelling unit or junior accessory dwelling unit the "coastal zone, appeal zone" subject to the provisions in subsection (m); or - (2) Involves a structure or similar integrated physical construction that lies partly within and partly outside the California Coastal Commission's Appeal Zone.
 In this case, the entire structure or similar integrated physical construction must be subject to at least one public hearing.
-As an exception to the public hearing requirement, the Director shall not conduct a public hearing when considering an administrative permit for an accessory dwelling unit in accordance with the provisions in subsection (m); or
+As an exception to the public hearing requirement, the Director shall not conduct a public hearing when considering an administrative permit for an accessory dwelling unit or junior accessory dwelling unit in accordance with the provisions in subsection (m); or